 So what comes more natural?

-So he's trying to tell these people all the medicine, all the Bibles, all the optimism and and this naivete doesn't work in a savage world.
+So he's trying to tell these people all the medicine, all the Bibles, all the optimism and this naivete doesn't work in a savage world.

-Said it uh it's missing a plot.
+The Variety Review said that it's missing a plot.

-The uh review that I read in the New York Post today, uh it was also not glowing, which I think is fabulous news for you because I don't spend a lot of time reading movie reviews, but the ones I do always seem to be critical, and those movies just do buffo.
+The review that I read in the New York Post today, it was also not glowing, which I think is fabulous news for you because I don't spend a lot of time reading movie reviews, but the ones I do always seem to be critical, and those movies just do buffo.

-I I represent something, especially to the liberal press.
+I represent something, especially to the liberal press.

-When Ronald Reagan came out and and jokingly said Rambo's a Republican, the die was cast, so people cannot even interpret the movie.
+When Ronald Reagan came out and jokingly said Rambo's a Republican, the die was cast.

-I find it incredibly irresponsible that when this savagery is going down, like USA Today gives it one star, they don't even review the idea of what is happening to Burma, they couldn't care that the monks were slaughtered.
+I find it incredibly irresponsible that when this savagery is going down, like USA Today gives it one star, they don't even review the idea of what is happening in Burma.

 It's just like whatever Stallone represents to a kind of like right is might, let's squash him immediately and make this sound trite and it's just a vehicle for a man who should be sitting in his wheelchair retiring.